japanoise/gomacs/README.md

 - `M-|` - Run shell command on region (add a universal argument to replace region with output)

-## Customization

-Emacs loads from ~/.gomacs.lisp on startup and executes the content of this file.
-Check out the Glisp documentation for information on how the language works!
-Some functions to get you started…

-- `(emacsbindkey arg1 arg2..)` - Bind arg1 (in standard Emacs C-\*/M-\* notation,
-  subsequent keypresses space seperated) to the Lisp function or named command arg2. arg1 must be a string; arg2 can be a function or a string.
-If arg2 is a function, any additional args will be used as its arguments when run.
-- `(emacsdefinecmd arg1 arg2..)` - Define a command with name arg1 that runs the
-  function arg2 with any aditional arguments as its arguments. arg1 must be a string; arg2 must be a function.
-- `(setsofttab arg)` - Enable (true) or disable (false) the use of soft tabs (spaces for indentation). arg must be a boolean.
-- `(settabstop arg)` - Set the width of \t characters in cells.
-If using soft tabs, this also sets the number of spaces that will be inserted when you press the Tab key. arg must be an integer.
-- `(gettabstr)` - returns what the Tab key inserts, either "\t" or some number of spaces.
-- `(disablesyntax arg)` - Enable (false) or disable (true) syntax highlighting. arg must be a boolean.
-- `(addhook mode func)` - Add a hook function `func` to the major mode `mode`.
-  `mode` must be a string; `func` must be a function.

 ## Minor Modes

 Each buffer has a number of minor modes activated.
 When a new buffer is opened, the modes are copied from the "default" set.
-Modes are added to this set with the lisp function `(adddefaultmode <mode>)` and removed with the function `(remdefaultmode <mode>)`.
 They can be toggled with the command `toggle-mode`, and you can view the current buffer's activated modes with the `show-modes` command.
 Here's what each mode does:

 - `terminal-title-mode` - use an escape sequence to set the terminal title.
 - `line-number-mode` - display line numbers on the left edge of the buffer.